See make-up schedule for the date, time and room

-No calculators are allowed, but you may bring a two-sided 8.5 × 11 inch sheet with notes.
+No calculators are allowed, but you may bring a two-sided 8.5 × 11 inch sheet of hand written notes.
 If you pass one of these exams you will receive credit for the corresponding course, just as if you took and passed the course.

 - Retroactive Credit

-For classes taken in Fall 2017 or later if you get a grade of B or better in Math 114, Math 115, Math 116, or Math 240 at Penn, you may come to the math office and receive retroactive credit for Math 104.
-Beginning with the Class of 2021 if you pass Math 241 at Penn, with at least a grade of B, you may come to the math office and receive retroactive credit for one (and only one) of Math 104, Math 114, or Math 240.
+- If you get a grade of B or better in Math 114, Math 115, Math 116, or Math 240 at Penn, you may come to the math office (Dept. closed due to Covid-19) and receive retroactive credit for Math 104.
+Beginning with the Class of 2021 if you pass Math 241 at Penn, with at least a grade of B, you may come to the math office and receive retroactive credit for (and only one) Math 104, Math 114, or Math 240.
 You cannot receive retroactive credit by only passing our AP exam.
 You cannot receive retroactive credit by getting transfer credit.
 The higher course must be taken at Penn.
-Note: For students who enrolled at Penn in the Class of 2020 or earlier we will still allow you to get retroactive credit for Math 114 if you got a grade of B or better in Math 240.
 Students must apply for retroactive credit by completing the request form available in the Math Office.

 - Transfer Credit----Please read this carefully before submitting your request